Numerous factors come together to kill your productivity.

 This is an old-school notebook productivity system that consists of three simple steps:

-We all know about the bullet list as a method of breaking down complex ideas into a series of short statements.
+We are all familiar with the bullet list as a method for breaking down complex ideas into a series of concise statements.

 The Bullet Journal Productivity System organizes work using a set of logs.
 It helps you be more mindful of your daily tasks, prioritize the right things, and reflect on your emotions.

-Unlike other planners, this notebook productivity system is designed for you to fully customize based on your unique goals.
+Unlike other planners, this notebook productivity system is designed to be fully customized based on your unique goals.
 However, there are some key components every bullet journal must have:

 At the end of each month, review your daily logs and mark the completed items.